Mobilizing for Patient Adherence to Cancer Therapies (mPACT)

 Time constraints during in-clinic visits also present a problem for clinicians to effectively deliver information

 There's a need for finding engaging ways to encourage and empower patients to take more control over the situation even when taking cancer drugs with strong adverse effects.

-During the initial consultation with an oncologist, patients are provided with large amount of information on disease, treatments, options, and side effects - receiving information overload when the only word they might hear and focus on right after receiving the “bad news” is “Cancer.”
+During the initial consultation with an oncologist, patients are provided with a large amount of information on the disease, treatments, options, and side effects - receiving information overload when the only word they might hear and focus on right after receiving the “bad news” is “Cancer.”

 An interdisciplinary team at the University of Illinois at Chicago (UIC) has developed a personalized mobile application (app) to address some of the factors contributing to non-adherence to OAMs.